adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Outline.md

 * System demonstration

 ## VI.
 Testing
-* What tests will be use?
+* What tests will be used?
 * How did we come up with these tests?
 * How were the tests deployed?
 * What are the raw results?

 ## VII.
 Discussion
 * How did we attempt to answer the research questions?
-* Did we actually answer them?
+* Did we answer them?
 * If so, what is the answer?

 ## VIII.
 Conclusion